VYRION-Ai/yolov5_split_dataset/README.md

 now comes to statgy:- the code splite the images to 75% train and 25% valid

-note - you can change the splite
+Note - you can change the partition and you can simply rewrite the code